murraylab/gemmr/README.md

 python setup.py install
 ```

+Installation of *gemmr* itself (without potentially required dependencies) should take only a few seconds.

 Documentation
 -------------

 Extensive documentation can be found [here](https://gemmr.readthedocs.io/en/latest/).

+The documentation contains
+   * Demonstration of the *gemmr*'s functionality, including exptected outputs (all of which should execute quickly)
+   * Juyter notebooks detailing generation of the figures for the accompanying manuscripts
+   * API reference

 To generate the documentation from source, install *gemmr* as described above and make sure you also have the following dependencies installed:
    * ipython